kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 stored locally by the client.
 Moreover, `b`-bit challenges impost a `8b-4` bytes of overhead in application messages and added random bits when sending.

+TODO:
+ - If at most 2^k application messages may be sent (cumulatively across all clients) and the goal is s bits of security (e.g. s=128) how do we set challenge length b?
+E.g. b=k+s? or b=k+2s?

 ## Rotation of authentication key material

 If the design of the AS specifies the use of cross-group authentication key